|

 to a scanner.
 I wonder whether this explosion in environmental interactive

-intelligence in which pecuniary transactions and information play vital
+intelligence, in which pecuniary transactions and information play vital

-time of REM sleep with Rapid Eyes Movements.
+sleep with Rapid Eyes Movements.

 is dominated by improbable communication which has as its